-Mount June Trail is a 2.2 mile moderately trafficked out and back trail located near Dexter, OR that features beautiful wild flowers and is rated as moderate.
+Mount June Trail is a 2.3 mile moderately trafficked out and back trail located near Dexter, Oregon that features beautiful wild flowers and is rated as moderate.
 The trail offers a number of activity options and is accessible from March until September.

 This short and steep hike to the top of Mt June will reward you with views of the Three Sisters and the Cascade range.
 A former lookout site, the summit at Mount June is the area's tallest peak at 4,618ft.
 The hike is short at 1.2 miles from trailhead to peak, but there are some fairly steep sections.
 The hike will take you through a Douglas fir forest with rhododendrons scattered throughout.
 From the top you will get nice views of the Three Sisters as well as Diamond Peak.